 Where to stay near Capitol Reef National Park

-Capitol Reef National Park doesn’t offer lodging inside of the park.
-Find a 3-star lodging in the nearby town of Grover.
+Capitol Reef National Park doesn’t offer lodging inside the park.
+However, you can find 3-star lodging in the nearby town of Grover.

 Getting to Capitol Reef National Park

-Capitol Reef National Park is located about 130 miles (209 km) from Natural Bridge National Monument.
-Take Utah Route 95, a Utah Scenic Byway.
+Capitol Reef National Park is about 130 miles (209 km) from Natural Bridge National Monument.
+To reach it, take Utah Route 95, a Utah Scenic Byway.

 Day 5 Bryce Canyon National Park